We’ve put together the ultimate SEO checklist to help you increase your site’s organic traffic and boost your rankings.

 Even if there’s a redirect to take users to the new page, these are unnecessary.
 You should update these as soon as possible.

 Head to the “HTTPS Report” in Site Audit to reveal any HTTP link issues.
+As well as how to fix them.

 If there are only a small number of incorrect links, update these manually in your CMS.